yoctoproject/poky/documentation/kernel-dev/common.rst

 ============================================

-If you build a kernel image and the version string has a "+" or a "-dirty" at the end, uncommitted modifications exist in the kernel's source directory.
+If you build a kernel image and the version string has a "+" or a "-dirty" at the end, it means there are uncommitted modifications in the kernel's source directory.
 Follow these steps to clean up the version string:

 1. *Discover the Uncommitted Changes:* Go to the kernel's locally cloned